 Treknology Encyclopedia - Q

-shared by the Q entities (TNG: "Déjà Q", VOY: "Death Wish", "The Q and
+Q Continuum Realm shared by the Q entities (TNG: "Déjà Q", VOY: "Death Wish", "The Q and the Grey").

 The Voyager episodes show the Q Continuum, or more precisely, a simplified representation of it.
 It could be a parallel space or time or anything else.

-Since the storage capacity and computing speed of 21st century computers is (still) exponentially increasing, the TNG episodes would have become ridiculous after a few years if computer data aboard the Enterprise had been measured in bytes.
+Since the storage capacity and computing speed of 21st century computers is (still) exponentially increasing according to Moore's law, the TNG episodes would have become ridiculous after a few years if computer data aboard the Enterprise had been measured in bytes.
 In this respect it was a wise decision to introduce quads instead and to veil the conversion factor from bytes to quads.
-Unfortunately, the Voyager authors could not resist to gradually increase the available capacities to absurd teraquads (see Computers & Communication).
+The writers of Star Trek Voyager could not resist to gradually increase the available capacities to gigaquads and teraquads (see Computers & Communication), without providing a rationale.
+Still, we may make sense of the extremely high quad figures in Voyager, considering that there is no canon evidence of the much lower storage capacities on the Enterprise-D (which were explicitly mentioned only in the TNG Technical Manual.

 The concept of quadrants was introduced in TNG: "The Price".
 All earlier references used "quadrant" in much the same meaning as "sector".
 The naming of the quadrants from Alpha to Delta does not comply with scientific nomenclature, which would use a rotational sequence (clock- or counter-clockwise).